Client Initiated a Chargeback (Dispute)

 Understanding Client-Initiated Chargebacks

 However, Healthie leverages Stripe to help you navigate the dispute process.
-We can submit evidence on your behalf, display available dispute data, and track the status of the chargeback.
-While we help facilitate the process, the decision is ultimately made by the banks involved.
+We can submit evidence on your behalf, display available dispute data, and track the status of the charge-back.
+While we help facilitate the process, the banks ultimately make the decision involved.

 - The cardholder does not recognize the charge and reports it as fraudulent (Note: charges through Healthie display your business name and/or the name of a purchased package).